So Far (Crosby, Stills, Nash & Young album): Content

-The album contains five of the band's six singles to date, omitting "Marrakesh Express", all of which had reached the Top 40.
-It is the first release on long-playing album of the single "Ohio" as well as its b-side "Find the Cost of Freedom", and the only place both can be found on one compact disc.
+The album contains five of the band's six singles released by that point (omitting "Marrakesh Express"), all of which had reached the Top 40.
+It is the first release on long-playing album of the single "Ohio" as well as its B-side "Find the Cost of Freedom", and the only place both can be found on one compact disc.
 (Note: "Ohio" and "Find the Cost of Freedom" can also be found on separate discs of the box set CSN.)
 The other five tracks were taken from the band's two studio albums, Crosby, Stills & Nash and Déjà Vu, although the other singles appear here in their album-length versions and mixes.

-The album's 11 studio tracks derived from a group that had only issued 22 to date.
+The album had 11 studio tracks, by a group that had only issued 22 to date.
 Graham Nash later insisted that the group was against the album's release, calling the concoction of a greatest-hits album from two LPs and one non-LP single "absurd".
 Atlantic Records wished to capitalize on the highly publicized and anticipated reunion tour of Crosby, Stills, Nash & Young in 1974, however, and such was the demand for any new product by the quartet that So Far topped the charts anyway and went gold immediately.

-Young appears on only four of the album's 11 songs: "Ohio"; "Find the Cost of Freedom"; "Woodstock"; and "Helpless".
+Young appears on only four of the album's songs: "Ohio", "Find the Cost of Freedom", "Woodstock", and "Helpless".
 He had only appeared on half the tracks of Déjà Vu; three of the five remaining songs also appear on Crosby, Stills & Nash's Greatest Hits compact disc of 2005.

 The cover art was painted by the group's friend and colleague Joni Mitchell.
 The album was reissued on compact disc in 1988 and again in 1995 after being remastered by Joe Gastwirt at Ocean View Digital using the original master tapes.
 It was reissued yet again, with no apparent additional remastering, on September 30, 2008.
 The album has been rendered relatively superfluous with the appearance of the Crosby, Stills & Nash box set in 1991, which contains all of these tracks with the exception of "Helplessly Hoping", "Woodstock", "Guinnevere", and "Suite: Judy Blue Eyes", which are in either different versions or different mixes.